RubenGres/blog/src/posts/infinitecanvas.md

 2. We create a mask with noisy borders to hide the seam as much as possible
 3. We apply the model using the mask to generate the missing part of the image.

+![xxlarge](/blog/assets/img/4_mask_input.png)
+![xxlarge](/blog/assets/img/5_mask_output.png)

 In our application, one more step is needed to keep the infinite zoom possible.
 We cut out the masked region of the image so their original full size can be seen under it and maintain the infinite zoom.
-The final canvas was then a patchwork of webp, half cut images.
+The final canvas resulted in a patchwork of half cut images overlayed on each other.

-![xxlarge](/blog/assets/img/4_mask_input.png)
-![xxlarge](/blog/assets/img/5_mask_output.png)

 The seams are still quite noticeable, but for a very early solution this wasn't so bad.

-## Aftermath
+## Sharing the website and aftermath

 In November we made a reddit post to advertise our project.
 This is the only time we talked about it and still got 57 unique users with 1040 generated pictures in a few days.
-We had a few surprises with our small user base, only one user griefed by covering smaller images in the default room, while people continued existing images to form a collaborative collage.
+We had a few surprises with our small user base, only one user griefed by covering smaller images in the default room, while people continued existing works to form a collaborative collage.

 In the end, even if the project was short lived it still allowed us to learn a lot of different technologies, platforms and low level AI tinkering.
 Though the project is now defunct, you can still watch it in action in [this youtube playlist](https://www.youtube.com/watch?v=Rx_LL-SMYyw&list=PL7CV00e3X_pVhvbY91KX21bv3gSnBTzHN).